PlatONnetwork/client-sdk-java/doc/Java-SDK-en.md

 * **Introduction**
   - String: check the address of your account
-  - List<String>: nodeList Node list, if all is checked
+  - List&lt;String&gt;: nodeList Node list, if all is checked

 * **return value**